Principle of Alignment: There is more value created with overall alignment than with local excellence.

 Solution Train Roles

 - Solution Train Engineer (STE) is the servant leader of the train.
 Their oversight allows the train to run smoothly by identifying and resolving bottlenecks across the entire solution.
-The STE facilitates the large solution-level events and monitors the solution Kanban and solution health via its Metrics.
+The STE facilitates the large solution-level events and monitors the solution Kanban and solution health via appropriate metrics.
 They also work with Release Train Engineers (RTEs) to coordinate delivery.

 - Solution Management represents the customer’s overall needs across ARTs, as well as communicating the portfolio’s Strategic Themes.
 They collaborate with Product Management of each ART to define capabilities and split them into features.
 Solution Management, the primary content authority for the solution backlog, also contributes to the economic framework that governs the ARTs and Agile teams.

 - Solution Architect/Engineering collaboratively defines the technology and architecture that connects the solution across the ARTs.
 It works with the ART’s System Architect/Engineering team to help guide their portion of the solution’s design.

 Also, the following roles play an essential part in the Solution Train’s success:

 - Customers (most often, Direct Customers) are the ultimate buyers of the solution and are involved at every level of SAFe.
 They’re part of the value stream and are inseparable from the development process.
 Direct customers work closely with Solution and Product Management and other key stakeholders to shape the solution intent, the Vision, and the economic framework in which development occurs.

 - Shared Services provide specialty skills—data security, information architects, and database administrators (DBAs), for example—that are necessary for the success of a solution but may not be dedicated to a specific train.

 Defining the Solution

 Solution behavior and decisions are managed in the solution intent, the single source of truth and the container for requirements as they move from variable to fixed.
 In addition to the vision and Roadmap, the development of solution intent in an adaptive manner is supported by three additional practices, as shown in Figure 3 and described below.